-The following requirements will ensure design solutions and installations that are consistent with community aesthetics and that afford effective use of current alternative energy technologies within the parameters set forth by Colorado State Statute. (see Resources: C.R.S. § 38-30-168 and C.R.S.
-38-33.3-106.5 (1.5).
+The following requirements will ensure design solutions and installations that are consistent with community aesthetics and that afford effective use of current alternative energy technologies within the parameters set forth by Colorado State Statute. (see Resources: Colorado Revised Statutes).

-1. Solar Panels
+- 1. Solar Panels - a.

-- a.
 To the extent possible, panels should aesthetically integrate with the Dwelling. - b.
 Installations should be respectful of adjacent Dwellings by minimizing glare or potential sun reflection. - c.
 No Owner may erect an object or install an Improvement that will obstruct access to sunlight for existing solar panels on another Lot without written permission from the Owner of that Lot. - d.
 Non-glare glazing or non-reflective coatings should be used on the exterior face of all panels. - e.
 All solar panel gridlines, frames, and accessories should be black. - f.
-Solar panels should be consolidated groupings to minimize disruption of the roof plane. - g.
+Solar panels should be consolidated into groupings to minimize disruption of the roof plane. - g.
 To the extent possible, panels should be placed on predominantly southern-oriented roof planes. - 2.
 Supplemental solar equipment - a.
 All exposed components must match as closely as possible the color of the surface to which they are attached. - 3.
 Solar ground arrays - a.
 Ground arrays are discouraged and will be considered on a case-by-case basis. - b.
 May be required to be screened from view - c.
 Must be located entirely within the Lot boundaries. - d.
 Should be located where they are not visible from public view and do not impede the migratory path(s) of wildlife. - e.
 Must comply with the stipulations in SECTION VIII.
 H. EXTERIOR EQUIPMENT: ALL MECHANICAL AND UTILITY SYSTEMS - 4.
 Solar roofing tiles (See: SECTION VIII.
 X. 1.
 ROOF COVERINGS).